 John Bowes begins building the Bowes Museum at Barnard Castle in County Durham.
 It is completed in 1892.
-Bowes, whose wife is a French actress, builds the museum in the style of a French chateau.
+Bowes, whose wife is a French actress, has the museum built in the style of a French chateau.

 1869 – Cargo Fleet chemicals

 Samuel Sadler, ‘the father of the Teesside chemical industry’ establishes an alkali factory at Cargo Fleet.

 1869 – Sulphur works

 The Tharsis Sulphur works opens at Pelaw Main near Hebburn.